-Chiropractors hold a doctor degree in Chiropractic (D.C.) from a college that is accredited by the Higher Learning Commission, the same body that grants medical school accreditations.
-Also, medical doctors and chiropractic doctors are similar because both MD graduates.
+Chiropractors hold a doctor’s degree in Chiropractic (D.C.) from a college accredited by the Higher Learning Commission, the same body that grants medical school accreditations.
+Also, medical doctors and chiropractic doctors are similar because both are M.D. graduates.
 And … And D.C.
 Schools have:

 - Given a degree with an emphasis on the sciences or a “pre-med” accent